Jackson have been providing apprenticeships for over 40 years.

 As part of their weekly duties, our apprentices complete distance learning courses operated by LEIA which is the Lift & Escalator Industry Educational Trust.
 The remainder of the week is spent with a qualified Jackson engineer on installation, maintenance and repairs to lifts and escalators.

-The Trailblazer Apprenticeship is generally completed after 3 years and there are no limits as to what our apprentices can achieve within the company.
+There are no limits as to what our apprentices can achieve within the company.
 The successful applicant will have the opportunity to apply to continue their development and become a member of a team of testers or technicians.
 This will enable them to provide a range of support activities to engineers and other members of staff.

 Other things to consider are that Apprentices are paid for their normal working hours and for training periods that form part of the apprenticeship.